nutteloost/simple-swipe-card/README.md

 # Simple Swipe Card

-A swipeable container card for Home Assistant that allows you to stack multiple cards and swipe between them.
+A swipeable container card for Home Assistant that allows you to add multiple cards and swipe between them.

 ![Example](images/example.gif)